Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 either as a CAN adapter or, if loaded with a user-developed firmware, in a completely different role.
 These use cases are referred to as <abbr title="Original Equipment Manufacturer">OEM</abbr> applications.

-Additionally, Zubax Babel can be used as a prototyping platform for quick development of CAN (particularly UAVCAN) dependent applications.
+Additionally, Zubax Babel can be used as a prototyping platform for quick development of CAN (especially UAVCAN) dependent applications.

 ### SMD pads